 Yes.
 SARK options began trading on December 1, 2021.

 The AXS Short Innovation Daily ETF, Investment Managers Series Trust II, and AXS Investments LLC are not affiliated with the ARK ETF Trust, the ARK Innovation ETF, or ARK Investment Management LLC.

 Important Risk Information

-Inverse Risk: Short (inverse) positions are designed to profit from a decline in the price of particular securities, investments in securities or indices.
-The Fund will lose value if and when the Index’s price rises – a result that is the opposite from traditional mutual funds and exchange traded funds.
-Like leveraged investments, inverse positions may be considered aggressive.
+Inverse Risk.
+Short (inverse) positions are designed to profit from a decline in the price of particular securities, investments in securities or indices.
+The Fund will lose value if and when the Index’s price rises – a result that is the opposite from traditional mutual funds and ETFs.
+Like leveraged investments, inverse positions may be considered aggressive and may 8 result in significant losses.
 Inverse positions may also be leveraged.
 Such instruments may experience imperfect negative correlation between the price of the investment and the underlying security or index.
-The use of inverse instruments may expose the Fund to additional risks that it would not be subject to if it invested only in “long” positions.

 Shares of ETFs are bought and sold at market price (not NAV) and are not individually redeemed from the ETF.
 Brokerage commissions will reduce returns.
 NAVs are calculated using prices as of 4:00 PM Eastern Time.
 The closing price is the midpoint between the bid and ask price as of the close of exchange.
 Closing price returns do not represent the returns you would receive if you traded shares at other times.